-Employment and Social Development Canada

-RETURN BIDS TO:

-By Email:

-nc-solicitations-gd@hrsdc-rhdcc.qc.ca

-(Size limit - 13MB)

-Attention: Julie Barrette

-REQUEST FOR PROPOSAL

-Proposal To: Employment and Social Development Canada

-We hereby offer to sell to His Majesty the King in right of Canada, in accordance with the terms and conditions set out herein or attached hereto, the goods, services, and construction listed herein and on any attached sheets at the price(s) set out therefor.
+RETURN BIDS TO: Title: French Business Writing Training Quebec Region (SC-QC).
+Courses for Service Canada By Email: Solicitation No.: 100021561-A Date: August 09, 2023 nc-solicitations-gd@hrsdc-rhdcc.gc.ca (Size limit - 13MB) File No. - N° de dossier: Attention: Julie Barrette Solicitation Closes Time Zone At 02 :00 PM / 14 h September 5, 2023 Eastern Daylight time Standard Time REQUEST FOR PROPOSAL EDST Proposal To: Employment and Social Development Canada Address Inquiries to : nc-solicitations-gd@hrsdc-rhdcc.gc.ca We hereby offer to sell to His Majesty the King in right of Canada, in accordance with the terms and conditions set out herein or Destination:

+See Herein

-Instructions : See Herein
+Instructions: See Herein